Cameron-Arredondo/Cameron-Arredondo/README.md

 # Welcome 👋
 ## About Me
-I am an Applicaton Security Engineer with a Masters in Information Technolgy concentrated in Cyber Security
+I am an Applicaton Security Engineer with a Masters in Information Technology concentrated in Cyber Security